Ask Slashdot: Is Logging Long Hours a Recipe For Burnout or the Only Way To Get Ahead?

 Re: (Score:2)

-I have rarely met an engineer who has put in those hours who has "gotten ahead".
-In most small businesses, IT is a dead-end and there is rarely any sort of management track for an engineer.
-You're putting in those hours to just tread water.
-And, start-ups are a lottery and most people barely break even.
-Developers are in the same boat as most of IT in that regard also.
-And, in large enterprise, very few businesses have any sort of advancement that means much.
-You stay an engineer or become a manager - and

-False dichotomy (Score:3, Insightful)
+False dichotomy (Score:5, Insightful)

 Why can't it be both?